dreamxvofficial/DreamPad/README.md

 ---

-# 🚧 Future Improvements

-Some features I would like to explore in future versions:

-- More programmable buttons
-- OLED animations
-- More virtual character interactions
-- Multiple profiles
-- Custom configuration software
-- Wireless connectivity
-- RGB lighting

----

 # 🏁 Final Result

 DreamPad combines hardware and software into a single desktop device that makes everyday computer interactions more accessible while adding a fun and personal interface.